AntonTheDev/JSONModelKit/documentation/nested_mapping.md

 ##Example - Nested Mapping

-US2MapperKit supports nested mapping for added flexibility.
+JSONModelKit supports nested mapping for added flexibility.
 When mapping against a Dictionary, **dot** notation can be used to reference values in the response.
 Observe the following response.

 **Response Dictionary**